 1.1 Program Name and Unique Identifier: Operation & Maintenance of NHHBG-Assisted Units (AHP XII) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for the operation and maintenance of NHHBG-Assisted Units.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
 Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (20) Operation and Maintenance of NHHBG-Assisted Units [810(b)(3)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): (5) Address homelessness Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiians eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI would be assisted through transitional or affordable rental housing.
+If more than one outcome applies, create a separate program for each outcome.): (5) Address homelessness Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): (5) Address homelessness Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): □ Low-income NH Households □ Non-low income NH Households □ Non-NH Households Native Hawaiians eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI would be assisted through transitional or affordable rental housing.
 1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): DHHL will contract with a service provider to operate and maintain NHHBG-Assisted Units in Kalaeloa, Oahu for homeless native Hawaiian beneficiaries that are on DHHL's applicant wait lists whose income is at or below 80% AMI.
-1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)): A request for proposals (RFP) for management and operation of a transitional shelter at Kalaeloa, Oahu was released in March 2025.
+Kealahou West Oahu (KWO) is the service provider who responded to the RFP and was awarded the contract.
+KWO provides homeless outreach services on the Leeward Coast for over 30 years from Kaena Point to Kaleloa.
+KWO managed the 1 st emergency/transitional homeless shelter on the Leeward Coast (Onelau'ena) in Kalaeloa.
+KWO was also awarded a State contract to operate the Onemalu Transitional Shelter in Kalaeloa.
+KWO will be responsible for the management, upkeep, and security of the facility and to work within the Continuum of Care on Oahu to locate and place native Hawaiian beneficiaries, provide wrap-around services, and resources to transition to permanent housing.

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 18
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 18 0